bstewart00/restaurant-assignment/README.md

     - This is how I interpreted the last requirement:
     > in other words, the time does not have to be counted down in real time, only upon item creation and then removed with the item upon item deletion
     - So, the client would periodically check the status of table/items to see if they are ready.
     - In practice, I think the server would notify clients when items have finished preparing.
+- Table orders represent a transaction for one group of guests at that table.
+So after all items from the order are finished, the client would DELETE the table from the "active orders".

 ## Running the application: